• Home

 .....
 Well, we'll keep you posted on how our little ice storm goes, and maybe we'll post the video of me being chased by the girls sometime soon, and hey, if it gets bad enough, maybe we'll start selling "I lived through the Ice Storm Of 2012" Tee-shirts. ;) Happy Ice storm everybody!

-Read More 0 comments | Posted by Beornita | Links to this post | edit post
+Read More 0 comments | Posted by Beornita | edit post

 Good Sky